JonLz/TIL/vim/delete-a-line-without-removing-it.md

 The only problem I have is it presumes you want to begin editing right away as it leaves you in insert mode.

-This solution feels just erases line content and makes no assumptions about putting you right into insert mode:
+This solution erases line content and makes no assumptions about putting you right into insert mode:

 ```
 0D